Limited Quantities - Reserve Now For Fall

 - Watering: Water regularly until established, then reduce frequency as the plant matures

-The Blackhaw Viburnum (Bare Root) is a resilient, multi-functional shrub that provides privacy, wildlife support, and stunning seasonal beauty.
+The Blackhaw Viburnum is a resilient, multi-functional shrub that provides privacy, wildlife support, and stunning seasonal beauty.
 Whether planted for hedging, erosion control, or as a striking specimen plant, this long-lived, low-maintenance viburnum is an exceptional addition to any outdoor space.

 Share